onurkanbakirci/react-native-companim/README.md

 ```

 Code explanation:
-    You can specify style of the title,subtitle,middletitle and endtitle whatever you want.You can also specify
+    You can specify style of the title,subtitle,middletitle and endtitle whatever you want.You can also specify:<br/>
----animationType  value which is can take `leftToRight` , `opacity` , `bothLeftToRightOpacity`, `bytheZaxis`, `bytheXaxis` and `bytheYaxis` values(for the animation, index value of the map function is necessary)
+- animationType  value which is can take `leftToRight` , `opacity` , `bothLeftToRightOpacity`, `bytheZaxis`, `bytheXaxis` and `bytheYaxis` values(for the animation, index value of the map function is necessary)<br/>
----sequentially value which takes index of the map function (necessary for the animation)
+- sequentially value which takes index of the map function (necessary for the animation)<br/>

 |   prop   |     #default     |
 | :-----:  | :--------------: |